mtpatter/mtpatter.github.io/_pages/projects.md

 The outline of how the pipeline and several analytics work is in our paper about the ['Matsu Wheel' for the IEEE Big Data Services and Applications Conference](http://ieeexplore.ieee.org/document/7474368/){:target="_blank"}.

-### - NOAA
-I also worked with the Open Commons Consortium on the early stages of the NOAA Big Data Project.
-The OCC developed a data commons for academic and scientific researchers working with NEXRAD level 2 radar data.
-I worked with the OCC NOAA Working Group to prototype a two-layer, hash-based, digital ID service that allows researchers to find and access data in the same way independent of its physical location, whether in the OCC commons or in Amazon's public data cloud.

 ## Galaxy Formation and Evolution